 Dissertation Completion Fellowships

 The Graduate Dissertation Completion Fellowship provides doctoral candidates close to completing their dissertation with the financial support needed to spend their final semester writing.
-The award provides a one-semester stipend that’s the larger of either $8,000 or half the current academic year stipend rate for the department where the student’s primary affiliation resides.
+The award provides a one-semester stipend that is half of the current academic year stipend rate.
 In addition, both the student’s one-credit registration fee and health fees will be covered by the award for the semester.
 The award must be used during the semester for which it is awarded and may not be deferred.
 For more information on the Dissertation Completion Fellowship, visit Northeastern’s Research site.

 Graduate Thesis/Dissertation Research Grant

 The Thesis/Dissertation Research Grant is designed to help full-time graduate students meet the costs associated with completing their thesis or dissertation research, to improve the quality and impact of their research, and/or to support research endeavors intellectually independent of the advisor.
 Allowed expenses include, but are not limited to: